 Online risks

 At Rainbow Forge Primary Academy, we are aware that technology offers many opportunities but is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
 Children can also abuse their peers online.
-This can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
+This can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images (including AI generated images), especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.

+We are also aware of the risks to children of misinformation, disinformation (including fake news) and conspiracy theories.

 All our staff have an understanding of the expectations applicable to their roles and responsibilities in relation to filtering and monitoring of ICT systems and regular monitoring of our academy’s equipment and networks.

-Our academy’s approach to online safety, including appropriate filtering and monitoring on academy devices and networks is reflected in this Child Protection Policy, including awareness of the ease of access to mobile phone networks (see Keeping Children Safe in Education 2023 (KCSiE 2023) Paragraph 138).
+Our academy’s approach to online safety, including appropriate filtering and monitoring on academy devices and networks is reflected in this Policy, including awareness of the ease of access to mobile phone networks (see Keeping Children Safe in Education 2025 (KCSiE 2025) Paragraph 137-8).

 Our DSL team have the lead responsibility for the academy’s approach to online safety, including monitoring and filtering.
 This area is overseen and regularly reviewed by the Academy Governing Body and informed by L.E.A.D.
 IT.
 We will pay particular attention to the number of children in the academy and their age range to ensure that appropriate filters are implemented.